"American Origins: (As sent to me by Brian Dodd)

 In 1925, since grazing reindeer would not be possible at the North Pole, newspapers revealed that Santa Claus in fact lived in Finnish Lapland.
 "Uncle Markus", Markus Rautio, who compared the popular "Children's hour" on Finnish public radio, revealed the great secret for the first time in 1927: Santa Claus lives on Lapland's Korvatunturi - "Ear Fell"

 The fell, which is situated directly on Finland's eastern frontier, somewhat resembles a hare's ears - which are in fact Santa Claus's ears, with which he listens to hear if the world's children are being nice.
 Santa has the assistance of a busy group of elves, who have quite their own history in Scandinanvian legend.

 Over the centuries, customs from different parts of the Northern Hemisphere thus came together and created the whole world's Santa Claus - the ageless, timeless, deathless white-bearded and red suited man who gives out gifts on Christmas and always returns to Korvatunturi in Finnish Lapland.

 Since the 1950s, Santa has happily sojourned at Napapiiri, near Rovaniemi, at times other than Christmas, to meet children and the young at heart.
-By 1985 his visits to Napapiiri had become so regular that he established his own Santa Claus Office there.
+By 1985 his visits to Napapiiri had become so regular that he established his own Santa Claus Office there rather than using a modern convenience like providing conference call answers from the north pole.
 He comes there every day of the year to hear what children want for Christmas and to talk with children who have arrived from around the world.
 Santa Claus Village is also the location of Santa's main Post Office, which receives children's letters from the four corners of the world.